-Discovery Woods utilizes an individualized approach to learning that incorporates hands-on activities and manipulatives, community learning opportunities, and learning in the natural environment.
+Discovery Woods utilizes a mixture of individualized, small group, and whole group instructional practices to learning that incorporates hands-on activities and manipulatives, community learning opportunities, and learning in the natural environment.
 All students experience nature based learning through integration in all curricular areas, but also do hands-on work in the school garden.

-Discovery Woods is dedicated to building character in all students, and strives to do so with the incorporation of activities such as throwing recycling in the correct bins once a day and by having a student leadership team with upper elementary students, the team brings innovative ideas to the administration as well as helping come up with solutions for concerns brought to the team.
+Discovery Woods is dedicated to building character in all students, and strives to do so with the incorporation of activities such as sorting recycling in the correct bins once a day and by having a student leadership team comprised of upper elementary students; the team brings innovative ideas to the administration as well as helping come up with solutions for concerns brought to the team.
 Teachers at Discovery Woods are eager to extend beyond the walls of a traditional classroom into the natural environment and local community.
 Classes regularly use the environment as a context for learning.
 Discovery Woods uses field trips to the local city park at least weekly along with our own playground and school garden.
 We have also incorporated invitations from neighbors of the school to see their worm compost and gardens.
-Discovery Woods brings on project based learning as well and our school garden was one of those biggest projects.
+Discovery Woods brings on project based learning as well, and our school garden was the most significant of these projects.
 Students helped with many aspects including deciding the layout, what to plant, how/where to plant, amount of soil needed for the planters and the actual labor of getting the school garden built and ready.
 The classes have also watched to see what kind of rain barrel works the best for our garden.
 DW students have also developed a butterfly garden and rain garden.

 Discovery Woods also recognizes the extreme need for reading, writing, and comprehension skills.
-DW staff are devoted to building each child's literacy through individualized instruction.
-Literacy centers, games, guided reading, conferencing, and a variety of other strategies are used as a part of the curriculum.
-Discovery Woods staff make classroom and school wide expectations their priority to teach during the first week of school and will revisit as often as they need to so every student can become confident, develop character and be collaborative.
+DW staff are devoted to building each child's literacy through evidence-based instruction.
+Discovery Woods staff prioritize teaching classroom and school wide expectations during the first week of school, and revisit these expecations as often as necessary so every student can develop confidence, build character and become collaborative.